There was one thing that saved our summer this year: a caravan.

 The convenience of a caravan is something we’ve been playing around with for a little while now, ever since we had to abandon a few trips last year.
 So, with restrictions lifting over the summer and hint that we will be able to get out and explore a little, we decided to go for it.

 Now, don’t get me wrong.
-She’s old and in need of a facelift (we didn’t want to invest thousands into something that we we’re sure we would use yet), but she is brilliant for what we wanted and I couldn’t be more pleased.
+She’s old and in need of a facelift (we didn’t want to invest thousands into something that we weren’t sure we would use), but she is brilliant for what we wanted and I couldn’t be more pleased.

 So, after a summer of caravan adventures, here are 5 benefits we found to getting a caravan.